andreasthoelke/dotvim/notes/scratch2022.md

 TODO/Issues:
   can not have different roots in different tabs/wins

+cleanup buffers:
+ - telescope buffers (go) can 'm' multiselect and <c-d> to delete buffers
+ - nvim tree's preview (p) doesn't keep the buffers in the list
+ - or there 'leader bd' when closing a window

 ### Marks/bookmarks workflow
 m     - mark files in the tree
 ]g[g  - load next/prev marked files in buffer (will ask if there a multiple wins)